BradleyGilden/alx-backend-user-data/0x03-user_authentication_service/README.md

   The method updates the corresponding user’s session ID to None.

   Remember to only use public methods of self._db

+  ### Step 9

+  In this task, you will implement the Auth.get_reset_password_token method.
+It take an email string argument and returns a string.

+  Find the user corresponding to the email.
+If the user does not exist, raise a ValueError exception.
+If it exists, generate a UUID and update the user’s reset_token database field.
+Return the token.

 * [app.py](app.py) -

   ### Step 1